 The typical lifespan of an air conditioner is anywhere from 10-15 years.
 If the ac compressor goes bad on an older air conditioner (near 10 years old), then it would be wise to replace the whole unit.
 Why?
 Well, normally, the closer an air conditioner gets to the 10 year mark, the more likely parts will begin to break down and malfunction.
 If the compressor is replaced, it’s still likely that other parts will begin to show signs of old age and break down.
 Along with this factor, also consider the next factor as well…

 Related: How to Tell if AC Compressor is Bad

 Is the AC Compressor Under Warranty?

 With most air conditioner purchases, there is included a warranty (normally 10 years).
 If the compressor is covered under the manufacturers warranty, then the cost for the compressor would be covered.
 The labor cost, on the other hand, would not be covered unless the ac unit is fairly new and the labor warranty from the installing contractor is still active.
 If one or both of these warranties is still active, then replacing the compressor would likely be a good option.

 Are You Satisfied with the Performance of the Air Conditioner?

 The last factor I want to mention is the performance of the current air conditioner.
 The newer air conditioners today are more efficient than the older models.
 They are cheaper on the energy bill in most cases.
 So, another perc of upgrading the whole unit would be an improvement in energy efficiency.
 This would pay dividends over the lifespan of the unit.

 If you live in Jackson TN or the surrounding areas, feel free to give us a call at 731-300-1030.
-We perform both services and we can go over the costs and options with you.
+We are a professional HVAC company with over 40 years of experience and we perform both ac replacement services and ac compressor replacement services.
+Give us a call and we can go over the costs and different options with you!